optim0912/project_NLG/README.md

 bash ./install_mecab_linux.sh
 ```

 The pre-processing process is automated through the provided shell script.
-It may take approximately a few minutes.
+It may take approximately a few minutes. ()
 The final results are saved in the *dataset* folder.
 Several files created in the *dataset_process* folder on the way are not needed when training the translator, so you can delete them.
+(The code for subword segmentation is based on the [subword-nmt](https://github.com/kh-kim/subword-nmt) project.)

 ```
 bash ./dataset_process.sh